WestGrid/trainingMaterials/_posts/design/2023-12-15-upcoming-training-winter-spring-2024.md

 <!-- | May 1-5 <br> (5 days) | [UVic spring school](https://2023uvic.netlify.app){:target="_blank"} | UVic | -->
 <!-- | June 19-23 <br> (5 days) | [SFU summer school](https://2023sfu.netlify.app){:target="_blank"} | SFU's Big Data Hub | -->

+We are planning a week-long summer school at SFU in June 2024.
+We will post the details here in April 2024.

 <br>